3 years (BA)

-Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
+Most tutorials are delivered by staff who are tutors in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postdoctoral researchers or postgraduate students who are studying at doctorate level.

 To find out more about how our teaching year is structured, visit our Academic Year page.

 Mathematics and Computer Science can be studied for three years, leading to the award of a BA degree, or for four years, leading to the award of Master of Mathematics and Computer Science.
 The fourth year of the Mathematics and Computer Science degree provides the opportunity to study advanced topics and undertake a more in-depth research project.
 Students do not need to choose between the three-year and four-year options when applying; all students apply for the four-year course, and then decide at the start of the third year whether they wish to continue to the fourth year (which is subject to achieving a 2:1 at the end of the third year).

 Eight exam papers (four Computer Science and four Mathematics)